Does my business need a Digital Experience Platform (DXP)

 Theoretically, DXP's combine “Content Management” with “Engagement Management”, to allow teams the flexibility of creating omni-channel content, with the reliability of agile workflows, data-driven insights, and consistent user-journeys.

 Full stack or best of breed DXP

-Oversimplified, DXP's can commonly come in two forms:
+Simplified, DXP's can commonly come in two forms:

 - A range of products from multiple providers that connect together to create a powerful DXP that is customized by organizations based on their needs, such as a combination of products like a CMS, Customer Data Platform (CDP), Analytics, Customer Engagement, A/B Testing, and so on.

-Who typically needs a DXP
+Who typically needs a DXP?

 In either instance, DXP's target customer focused businesses that solve complex problems but don't have the capacity to solve them on their own.
 Most companies will be B2C and operate on scale.
 Think of Telecom Providers, Cable Companies, retail.
 Companies who do not just provide information but often actively engage with a (subscribed) customer base and want to measure and optimize these online interactions.